CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-11-19-cheri-or-cheriot.markdown

 -------------------------------------------------

 If you are looking for a microcontroller-class system, CHERIoT is probably the right answer.
-It is co-designed with a compartmentalisation model, includes a rich set of software abstractions, and provides temporal safety as a baseline feature.
+It is co-designed with a compartmentalisation model and a rich set of software abstractions (implemented in CHERIoT RTOS), and provides temporal safety as a baseline feature.
 It is a mature and stable target, supported by multiple organisations.

 If you are looking for an application core, CHERIoT is not for you.